When is a HMO licence required?

 - Does my council require me to hold a HMO licence?

-HMO licence requirements do however vary depending on the area.
+HMO licence requirements vary depending on locations.
 We advise checking with your local council to see if your property requires one.

 What is a HMO licence?